 Step 2.
 Remove the chicken leg

-These two parts are beloved by the dark meat eaters.
+These two parts are beloved by dark meat-eaters.
 They carry the most flavor in the chicken as far as I am concerned.

 Put the chicken breast side down and grab one of the drums.
 You want to follow the outline of the meat through the skin.

 - As you get closer to the backbone of the chicken you are going to cut out the oyster in the chicken.
 You don’t want to miss this part of the chicken, it is a coveted piece of meat.
 If you have a hard time finding the oyster, watch the video.